Healthy Homes Assessment Karamu

 Draught Stopping Karamu

-If a draught could be felt through gaps that are too large or holes, it requirements to be sealed.
+If a draught can be felt through gaps that are too large or holes the area requirements to be sealed.

 What are unreasonable gaps or holes?

-See the full details of the Healthy Homes draught stopping requirements.
+Check out the complete details for the Healthy Homes draught stopping requirements.

 draught stopping building inspections